Gail Simone: Comics

-2000-2010
+2000–2010

 From 2001, Simone wrote Simpsons Comics for Bongo Comics, including an annual Treehouse of Horror special, and regular scripts for Bart Simpson Comics.
 Simone also penned many Sunday strips for the syndicated Simpsons comic strip.

-Simone worked for Marvel Comics' on Deadpool from 2003.
+Simone worked for Marvel Comics on Deadpool from 2003.
 After Deadpool was canceled and relaunched as Agent X, Simone continued as writer, but eventually left the project after a conflict with the series' editor.
 Simone returned to write the concluding arc to Agent X after the series' initial cancellation.

-Simone moved to DC Comics, where she wrote Birds of Prey in 2003 from issue #56, which featured an all-female team: Oracle, Black Canary, The Huntress and Lady Blackhawk.
+Simone moved to DC Comics, where she wrote Birds of Prey in 2003 from issue #56, which featured an all-female team: Oracle, Black Canary, Huntress, and Lady Blackhawk.

 Simone wrote Action Comics with John Byrne as pencil artist.
-In 2005 Simone wrote the Villains United limited series – part of the "Infinite Crisis" crossover – starring the Catman character.
-She also wrote a two-issue story arc that focused on Hawk & Dove for a rebooted Teen Titans series with Rob Liefeld as artist.
+In 2005 Simone wrote the Villains United limited series – part of the Infinite Crisis crossover – starring Catman.
+She also wrote a two-issue story arc that focused on Hawk and Dove for a rebooted Teen Titans series with Rob Liefeld as artist.
 Simone supported Liefeld in the face of public criticism of his art.

 Simone's Villains United limited series spin-off Secret Six followed in 2005, which led to an ongoing series in September 2008, and multiple DC crossovers prior to the September 2011 New 52 relaunch.

-Other works by Simone include Action Comics, The Legion, Rose and Thorn, Wildstorm's Gen¹³, and an Atom series based on ideas by Grant Morrison and penciled by John Byrne and Mike Norton.
-She wrote a creator-owned project about a retirement community of super-heroes, Welcome to Tranquility, for Wildstorm, and was a contributor to Tori Amos's Comic Book Tattoo.
+Other works by Simone include Action Comics, The Legion, Rose and Thorn, WildStorm's Gen13, and an Atom series based on ideas by Grant Morrison and penciled by John Byrne and Mike Norton.
+She wrote a creator-owned project about a retirement community of super-heroes, Welcome to Tranquility, for WildStorm, and contributed to Tori Amos's Comic Book Tattoo.

 In 2007 Simone took over writing duties on Wonder Woman from issue #14.
 To date, Simone is Wonder Womans longest-running female writer.
-In 2010 she took over the writing reins on Birds of Prey.
+In 2010, she became the writer of Birds of Prey.